nomnom88/marviq-spring-testing/Workbooks/Exercise 1 - Mocks.md

         cService = mock(CService.class);
 ```

+Finally, we inject the dependency into our SUT.
+Add this code to the @BeforeEach method body:
 ```java
         sut = new A2BMapper(cService);
 ```
-Finally, we inject the dependency into our SUT.

 ### 3. Create the test method